 As a note, one thing that seemed interesting is how the game may run on less than stellar machines.
 On my PC, I had no difficulties at all in running the game.
 It didn’t seem overly intensive or hard on the GPU.
 I had to end up moving to a laptop to play through another map and found it chugging along more than I expected.
 For a system capable of running games of Dawn of War II on low settings, I was surprised to see how hard of a time my laptop had with Northgard at first.
 I did tone down some settings, which helped some, but it still seemed to lag going from the warmer seasons into winter and vice versa.

 While still an early access game, Northgard has the promises of something great.
 Surely Valhalla would even enjoy the ability to control the clans, make friends with jötunn, and survive the random challenges that pop up in life amongst the Vikings.
 I’m excited to see what the campaign may hold and jump online to challenge others as well.
-Since there are still multiple pieces listed as “coming soon,” this will be one I keep an eye on closely.Note: The Northgard review is based on a digital PC copy of the game, provided by the publisher.
+Since there are still multiple pieces listed as “coming soon,” this will be one I keep an eye on closely.Note: Northgard was reviewed on PC.
+A digital copy of the game provided by the publisher.